iguannalin/roots/README.md

 - the max changes depending on whether you are on the mobile or desktop version
 - if the grass max is met, then older grass will die off, eventually leaving behind the initial touch point grass
 - trees will start growing an ample amount of grass is grown; trees grow at their own pace, much slower than that of grass
+- [new] there is a limit to how long the grass will stay around